Licensure & Credentialing

 To obtain licensure some states and countries will require additional course work and clinical placement hours not included in the Naropa curriculum.
 Students are responsible for researching the educational requirements for the intended licensure or certification in the state(s), or countries, where they will seek licensure or certification.

-Naropa University is not accepting applicants currently residing in or intending to practice in Alabama, Florida, Georgia, Kentucky, Ohio, North Carolina, and New Hampshire because those states require a degree from a CACREP–accredited university.
-Naropa is CACREP equivalent, but not CACREP accredited.
+Naropa’s counseling programs do not at this time lead to licensure in Alabama, Florida, Georgia, Kentucky, Ohio, and North Carolina because those states require a degree from a CACREP–accredited university.
+Naropa is CACREP equivalent but not CACREP accredited.
 Therefore, a degree from Naropa will not meet the educational requirements for licensure/certification in those states.
+Our programs also do not lead to licensure in New Hampshire, as it has requirements our programs do not meet.

 Additional Resources and Guidelines